biopragmatics/semra/docs/source/index.rst

 SeMRA isn't itself a curation tool, but it has the option to integrate :mod:`biomappings` in deployments of its local web application for curation purposes.

-SeMRA isn't an tool for merging ontologies like `CoMerger <https://arxiv.org/abs/2005.02659>`_, but it outputs detailed and comprehensive semantic mappings that are critical as input for such tools.
+SeMRA isn't an tool for merging ontologies like `CoMerger <https://arxiv.org/abs/2005.02659>`_ or `OntoMerger <https://arxiv.org/abs/2206.02238>`_, but it outputs detailed and comprehensive semantic mappings that are critical as input for such tools.

 Artifacts Overview
 ------------------

-SeMRA was used to produce the `SeMRA Raw Mappings Database <https://doi.org/10.5281/zenodo.11082038>`_, a comprehensive raw mappings database, and five domain-specific mapping databases (each with a landscape analysis).
+SeMRA was used to produce the `SeMRA Raw Semantic Mappings Database <https://doi.org/10.5281/zenodo.11082038>`_, a comprehensive raw semantic mappings database, and five domain-specific mapping databases (each with a landscape analysis).
 The results of the domain-specific landscape analyses can be found on the SeMRA `GitHub repository <https://github.com/biopragmatics/semra/tree/main/notebooks/landscape>`_.